From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of Sustainable Management: Example: the AYS low-complexity model of climate change, wealth and energy transition

-corresponding to eventually unbounded exponential growth of economic output and renewable knowledge.
-Also, there is an exponential decline of fossil usage and emissions towards zero.
-The mathematical meaning of ``$+\infty$'' is made clear in \Cref{sec:aws-compatification}.
+with ``$+\infty$'' describing the boundary of the state space, as becomes clear in \Cref{sec:aws-compatification}.
+This attractor corresponds to an economy with unbounded exponential growth of economic output and renewable knowledge.
+Also, fossil fuel usage and emissions decline towards zero.
+Therefore, we call this attractor the ``green fixed point''.

-Both attractors are rather extreme cases.
-We find this acceptable because this model is a first example and we want to focus on the transients.
-We understand the asymptotics to be conceptual.